List of fascist movements: Spain (1936–1975)

 After the 1936 arrest and execution of its founder, José Antonio Primo de Rivera, during the Spanish Civil War, the fascist Falange Española Party was allied to and ultimately came to be dominated by Generalísimo Francisco Franco, who became known as El Caudillo, the undisputed leader of the Nationalist side in the war and, after victory, head of state until his death over 35 years later.

-South Africa (1930s-1940s)
+South Africa (1930s–1940s)

-There have been three waves of fascism in South Africa.
-Beginning with D F Malan's support of Hitler's brown shirts and the activities of Robey Leibbrandt in the 1930s and 1940s, the second wave during the 1970s and 1980s which created fringe right-wing groups such as the Afrikaner Weerstandsbeweging.
+There have been several waves of fascism in South Africa.
+Beginning with D F Malan's support of Hitler's brown shirts and the activities of Robey Leibbrandt in the 1930s and 1940s.
+The Ossewabrandwag was a far-right movement of mostly Afrikaners who opposed South Africa's participation in World War II and was sympathetic to the Nazi and Fascist regimes in Europe.
+In 1942 the future Apartheid-era Prime Minister of South Africa, BJ Vorster was appointed a 'General' of the Ossewabrandwag.
+Vorster declared: